WatershedsWildfireResearchCollaborative/SEPARATE/README.md

     ```

 5. **Install PySimpleGUI v4.60.5 manually**
-   This version is no longer hosted on PyPI, so you’ll need to install it from the wheel file included in the repository.
+   This version is no longer hosted on PyPI, so you'll need to install it from the wheel file included in the repository.

    **Steps:**
    1. Unzip the archive `build_installer/PySimpleGUI-4.60.5-main.zip`
    2. Navigate to the unzipped folder (it should contain a `.whl` file)